What is the 30% ruling?

 What is the 30% ruling in the Netherlands?

-The 30% ruling (30%-regeling) is a Dutch tax benefit for qualifying skilled migrants.
-If you meet the criteria, up to 30% of your gross salary can be paid tax-free as reimbursement for the extra-territorial costs of working abroad.
-For a €80,000 gross salary, this can add roughly €8,000–€12,000 to your yearly take-home pay.
-The ruling is granted for a maximum of 5 years.
+The 30% ruling (30%-regeling) is a Dutch tax break for qualifying skilled migrants.
+If you meet the criteria, up to 30% of your gross salary is paid tax-free to offset the extra-territorial costs of working abroad.
+On an €80,000 gross salary, that works out to roughly €8,000 to €12,000 more in take-home pay each year.
+The ruling runs for a maximum of 5 years.

 Who qualifies for the 30% ruling?